When we see your kitten for their vaccinations, we will usually discuss neutering (spaying for females and castrating for males).

-- If we’ve not seen your cat before, book in for a free of charge pre neutering check with Folly gardens.
+- If we’ve not seen your cat before, book in for a free of charge pre-neutering check with us.

-- It’s a day’s stay at the vets.
-Drop them off in the morning and collect in the evening.
-Your pet will need a general anaesthetic and some extra TLC at home afterwards.
+- Neutering is a day procedure - drop them off in the morning and collect them in the evening.
+Your pet will probably enjoy some extra TLC at home afterwards too

 It is only female cats that will have a visible wound and it is important to avoid trauma (licking, scratching etc.) to the wound.
 Your pet may need to wear a buster collar or ‘pet shirt’ but our nurses will be able to advise you about this on discharge.